andreaferretti/paths-js/README.md

 * `center`, `r`, `R`: have the same geometric meaning as in the `Sector` function
 * `data`: contains an array with the data to plot.
 The precise form of the data is not important, because the actual value of the data will be extracted by the `accessor` function.
 * `accessor`: a function that is applied to each datum in `data` to extract a numeric value
-* `colors` (optional): a function that assign to an index its color.
+* `compute` (optional): see the introduction.

 The object returned by the `Pie` function contains the `curves` array, on which one can iterate to draw the sectors.
-Each member of this array has the properties `sector`, `color` and `item`, the latter containing the actual datum associated to the sector.
+Each member of this array has the properties `sector`, `index` and `item`, the latter containing the actual datum associated to the sector.

 ### Bar graph ###